 After another pint (of course!), our last speaker for the night, Giorgia Marucci from Northumbria University, showed us that art and science are not opposite worlds.
 She laid out in a simple way the complex scientific methods she is using to study the chemical composition of ancient manuscripts.
 Not only did she bring one of her infrared camera for us to play with… she also helped us understanding these complex techniques with metaphors on beers, in the true spirit of PubhD!

 The event ended with a round of applauses for our three speakers, who were able to make their studies accessible to a supportive and engaged audience.

-Hence, we look forward to listening to your voice for our next event in June 2018!
+Hence, we look forward to listening to your voice for our next event in November 2018!